A-damW/JBD_BMS_BLE_VESC_EXPRESS_BRIDGE/README.md

 ## How To
 * Arduino environment:
    * An installation of the Arduino IDE.
+(Tested working on ver.
+2.3.2)
    * The 'NimBLE-Arduino' bluetooth library installed in the Arduino IDE.
+(Tested working on ver.
+1.4.2)
    * 'esp32 by Espressif Systems' installed in Arduino boards manager.
+(Tested working on ver.
+2.0.11)
    * Open the JBD_BMS_BLE_VESC_EXPRESS_BRIDGE.ino file, configure user config as desired, compile and upload to ESP-BRIDGE
    * If you have any live JBD bms in range, open the Arduino serial monitor, you should see connection messages and cellnum:voltage scrolling.